 Blueberry Cake with Almond Streusel Recipe

-If you decide to forgo the streusel step (can’t have nuts? there’s one good reason!), the blueberry cake will be slightly less dramatic but just as delicious.
+You might decide to forgo the streusel step.
+Can’t have nuts?
+So there’s one good reason: In this case, the blueberry cake will be slightly less dramatic but just as delicious.

 Preheat the oven to 350ºF.
 Grease and flour a 10-inch round or tube pan, or an 11-by-14-inch baking pan.